Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 `Assets/Styles/`

-…all I need to do is create an 'Assets' folder within the 'public' folder.
-Within that I then have the 'Assets' folder, and inside of that is my 'Scripts' and 'Styles' folders which hold the relevant files.
+…all I need to do is create an `Assets` folder within the `public` folder.
+Within that I then have the `Assets` folder, and inside of that is my `Scripts` and `Styles` folders which hold the relevant files.

 If this sounds a bit confusing then have a look at the GitHub repo linked at the top of this article to see what I'm talking about.